RediPanda/PoroBot/README.md

-# Welcome to the Luplo Manager Bot!
+# Welcome to the PoroBot!

-Note: This is a fork off the YulxVol Manager v2 repo.
+Note: This is a framework fork off the Nekonii Abstract v2 repo.

-This bot is designed to handle both Moderation and other fun interactions for the Luplo Community.
+This bot is designed to handle weekly notifications, to-do list and statistics reporting.
 The framework and other attachments to the bot is coded in Typescript to allow better IntelliSense and Documentation when opened to other developers to further maintain the bot.

 # Documentation